masterl/unb_cb/README.md

 # UnB CB

-The are some old codes from Basic Computing (Computação Básica) class I had some years ago
+The are some old codes from Basic Computing (Computação Básica) class I had on 2009